kennethormandy/craft-marketplace/docs/docs/tutorial/introduction.md

 The example templates allow you to skip filling in the shipping portion of the order, by using the step headings.
 You can skip ahead to payment.

-Choose the Stripe gateway, and complete payment using the Stripe test card number:
+Choose the Stripe gateway, and complete payment using [the Stripe test card number](https://docs.stripe.com/testing#cards):

 ```
 4242 4242 4242 4242
 ```

-You can fill in any valid date and CVC code.
+You can fill in any valid date and <abbr title="Card Verification Code">CVC</abbr>.

 ![](https://picsum.photos/id/13/2500/1667)